IRIS Summer Symposium

 Thought experiments combined with physics simulations and machine learning in a human-AI learning context

-Max Weinmann, Patrick Egenlauf, Dr. Miriam Klopotek & Jun.-Prof. Dr. Maria Wirzberger
+Max Weinmann, Patrick Egenlauf, Jun.-Prof. Dr. Maria Wirzberger & Dr. Miriam Klopotek

 Towards human-robot co-agency: AI and feminist technoscience perspectives for diversity, demography, and democracy on human-robot-collaboration in architecture